merovex-press/benwilson.io-old/content/privacy.md

 By registering on the mailing list or for the newsletter, the User’s email address will be added to the contact list of those who may receive email messages containing information of commercial or promotional nature concerning our Website.
 Your email address might also be added to this list as a result of signing up to our Website or after making a purchase.

-[MailChimp][mailchimp]: MailChimp is an email address management and message sending service provided by The Rocket Science Group, LLC.
+[MailerLite][mail service]: MailerLite is an email address management and message sending service provided by The Remote Company.
 * Personal Data collected: email address, first and last name.
 * Place of processing: United States
 * Privacy Shield participant